yugabyte/ybtop/README.md

 # ybtop

-Terminal and browser-based observability for [YugabyteDB](https://www.yugabyte.com/) YSQL.
-Connect to a single YSQL node, **discover the rest of the universe** with `yb_servers()`, pull statement stats, **active session history (ASH)**, and **per-node tablet placement**, and write time-stamped **JSON snapshots** plus a `ybtop.manifest.json` index.
+Terminal and browser-based observability for [YugabyteDB](https://www.yugabyte.com/).
+Connect to a single node, **discover the rest of the universe** with `yb_servers()`, pull statement stats, **active session history (ASH)**, and **per-node tablet placement**, and write time-stamped **JSON snapshots** plus a `ybtop.manifest.json` index.
 A small **static web viewer** (served as static assets with JSON loaded over HTTP) lets you explore snapshots in a browser: statement rankings, ASH groupings, tablet distribution, and optional delta views when a prior snapshot is available.
 Slice and dice data by query, object (table/index), nodes etc. to detect outliers.

 ## Install